Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

-In both cases, the running time of answering the query and possibly updating data structures is bounded by the running time of the linear grouping step, i.e., by~$\OO(\frac{\log n}{\eps^2})$. \end{proof}
+In both cases, the running time of answering the query and possibly updating data structures is bounded by the running time of the linear grouping step and by the routine to access one particular knapsack, i.e., by~$\OO\big(\log m + \frac{\log n}{\eps^2}\big)$. \end{proof}